Unitary representations of the Roe algebra of a discrete group and symmetries: Introduction

-This property of the group $\Gamma$ (and $\tilde{\Gamma}$) is designated in the literature ([Oz], [AD]) as the property AO.
-This property was introduced by Akemann and Ostrand in [AO], where they proved that the above property holds for the free~groups.
-As noted explicitly in ([AD]), the property AO is very close to the property S of N. Ozawa ([Oz]).
+This property of the group $\Gamma$ is designated in the literature (\cite{Oz}, \cite{CAD}) as the property AO.
+This property was introduced by Akemann and Ostrand in \cite{AO}, where they proved that the above property holds true for the free~groups.
+As noted explicitly in (\cite{CAD}), the property AO is very close to the property $\mathcal S$ of N. Ozawa (\cite{Oz}).

-The property was proven to hold for much larger class of discrete groups, first by Skandalis [Sk], where it was proven to hold true for lattices of Lie groups of rank 1, and then by Ozawa [Oz] for hyperbolic groups (see also [HG]).
+The properties AO and $\mathcal S$ were proven to hold true for much larger class of discrete groups, first by Skandalis \cite{Sk}, where it was proven to hold true for lattices of Lie groups of rank 1, and then by Ozawa \cite{Oz} for hyperbolic groups (see also \cite{HG}).